-In the past, the minimum of a foreign company’s authorized capital was IDR 10 billion, which means that, the company’s paid up capital should be IDR 2.5 billion.
+The minimum of a foreign company’s authorized capital was IDR 10 billion, which is also the amount of paid-up capital.
 This condition often hindered new foreign companies or start-up businesses to invest in Indonesia.
 Therefore, the government tried to formulate a new regulation to attract more investors in Indonesia.

 Under this new regulation, the company has to state its capital in its article of association.
 This is based on the statement stated in the company’s deed of establishment.
-The amount of the authorize capital depends on the agreement stated by the company’s founders.
-The company owners have the rights to decide their capital in accordance to the company’s net worth criteria.
+The amount of the authorized capital depends on the agreement stated by the company’s founders.
+The company owners have the right to decide their capital in accordance with the company’s net worth criteria.
 The criteria decided for micro, small, medium, or large enterprises.
-It means that the authorize capital of company depends on the size of the business and the field of expertise it is running.
+It means that the authorized capital of the company depends on the size of the business and the field of expertise it is running.

-Based on recent BKPM regulation, the authorized capital for foreign company should exceed IDR 10 billion.
-And the paid-up capital is 25% of authorized capital or more than IDR 2,5 billion.
-The new government regulation regulates that the paid up capital must have legal proof and the legal proof must be submitted to the Minister of Law and Human Rights to be authorized.
+Based on recent BKPM regulation, the authorized capital for foreign companies should exceed IDR 10 billion.
+And the paid-up capital is now a minimum of IDR 10 billion.
+The new government regulation regulates that the paid-up capital must have legal proof and the legal proof must be submitted to the Minister of Law and Human Rights to be authorized.
 This step is to make sure about the quality and the ability of the company to run its operations in this country based on the prevailing laws and regulations in Indonesia.

 The deadline to submit the capital submission proof is 60 (sixty) days after the signing of the company’s deed of establishment.
 The completion can do via online.

 The Classification of Micro, Small, Medium and Large Enterprises

 According to the latest changes laid out in recently enacted Job Creation Law, the classification of Local PT in Indonesia based on paid-up capital as follows: